-We pair our mathematical expertise with public and private sector partners to solve complex problems with technology, efficiency and sustainability.
-Recent projects explored ways to make transport systems more efficient and how analytics can be used to improve healthcare and renewable energy.
+We pair our mathematical expertise with public and private sector partners to solve complex problems – from how to make transport systems more efficient, to how analytics can improve healthcare.

 Our Cosmology and Astrophysics research investigates the evolution of galaxies and their stars, the early universe and large-scale structure in the cosmos, as well as the energy content of the Universe and the nature of gravity.

 Faculty staff support academics in devising the curriculum, designing and promoting courses and awarding successful students.
 We manage the committees that oversee research activity, and learning and teaching in technology.
 We also manage events and outreach programmes, and support staff and student wellbeing.